houesoussema/nexdav/README.md

 ## License
 This project is open-sourced under the [MIT License](LICENSE).
 (You might want to create a LICENSE file if you are making this a public repo.)

-## License
-This project is open-sourced under the [MIT License](LICENSE).
-(You might want to create a LICENSE file if you are making this a public repo.)